danielbodnar/awesome-stars/README.md

 ## nlp

+- [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
+- [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
+- [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
 - [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [nisheethjaiswal/Data-Annotator-for-SpaCy](https://github.com/nisheethjaiswal/Data-Annotator-for-SpaCy) - 🚀SpAnnor annotator for Named Entity Recognition easy to use tool.
 The annotator allows users to quickly assign custom labels to one or more entities in the text.
 Easy to setup for Data Training for Sp